-The Governor established the Kentucky Health Benefit Exchange by executive order in July 2012 but questions remain among lawmakers concerning funding and oversight.
-Despite the Chamber's serious concerns about the ACA's impact on business, we do support the Kentucky based Exchange (kynect) and do not believe the Commonwealth should cede power to Washington, but chart its own course in health care reform, one that is beneficial to both the citizens and businesses of Commonwealth.
-State policymakers must understand that supporting a state-based exchange is not an endorsement of the law itself.
+Fund dollars will be used to operate Kynect.
+As of April 2014, more than 82,000 Kentuckians had purchased private health insurance through Kynect.
+Despite the Chamber's serious concerns about the ACA's impact on business, we do not believe the Commonwealth should cede power to Washington, but chart its own course in health care reform through continued implementation of a Kentucky-based health exchange.
+State policymakers must understand that supporting a statebased exchange is not an endorsement of the law itself.